postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/run-button-API.md

 _pm('env.remove', 'user_data');
 ```

-The `env.replace` method will return `true` on success or `false` on failure.
+The `env.remove` method will return `true` on success or `false` on failure.
 The specified environment must exist or `env.remove` will fail.

 ## Using multiple buttons with separate environments